Menu

 The top Ten Freddie Freeman rookie cards

-Following his cup of coffee in the big leagues in late 2010, Freeman appeared on his official rookie cards in 2011.
+Following his short stint in the big leagues in late 2010, Freeman appeared on his official rookie cards in 2011.

 According to the Trading Card Database (TCDB.com), Freddie Freeman appeared on 289 cards that year.
 Obviously, any Top 10 list will be subjective and incomplete.